Skip to content

 Hike Above Port-au-Prince on La Selle Mountain

 La Selle Mountain is an unmissable destination and the highest peak in the country.
 It’s part of a magnificent mountainous range, the Chaîne de la Selle.
-Amazing trails are furnished to pave your way to the high mountains.
+Excellent trails are furnished to pave your way to the high mountains.
 You’ll keep yourself energetic while witnessing amazing sceneries with the cool breeze brushing against your face.

 Get on Top of Mount Boutillier